aliaksandr-tsukanau/cargopy/docs/introduction.rst

 Introduction
 ============

-Happyly is a scalable solution for systems which handle any kind of messages.
+Happyly helps to abstract your business logic from messaging stuff, so that your code is maintainable and follows single responsibility principle.

-Have you ever seen a codebase where serialization, acknowledgement and business logic are mixed together like a spaghetti?
+Have you ever seen a codebase where serialization, message queue managing and business logic are mixed together like a spaghetti?
 I have.
 Imagine switching between Google Pub/Sub and Django REST Framework.
 Or Celery.
 This shouldn't be a nightmare but it often is.